O3Ol/awesome-stars/README.md

 - [playwright](https://github.com/microsoft/playwright) - Node library to automate Chromium, Firefox and WebKit with a single API
 - [snowpack](https://github.com/pikapkg/snowpack) - The fastest dev environment for modern web apps.
 - [community-edition](https://github.com/ramboxapp/community-edition) - Free and Open Source messaging and emailing app that combines common web applications into one.
+- [degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
+Privacy tips, tricks, and links.
 - [1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources
 - [RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 Everything is RSSible
 - [algorithm-visualizer](https://github.com/algorithm-visualizer/algorithm-visualizer) - :fireworks:Interactive Online Platform that Visualizes Algorithms from Code